Looking for more information about using this lab?

 The DC grid matrix allows custom setups with connection to different grid components and other labs: commercial PV roof, Battery Testing Lab, machine groups, Triphase converters and emulators, EV charging infrastructures or the Thermo Technical Lab.
-Interactions between AC and DC systems can also be analysed with the different grid connections.

-- Distribution System Operators
+- Distribution system operators

-- RES developers
+- Renewable energy developers

 - Equipment manufacturers

-- Industrial players in energy business
+- Industrial players in the energy industry

 - Aggregators or VPP

 - Individual components, such as new converters or control strategies

 - Small distribution grids, new grid architectures, for instance unipolar or bipolar DC grids, or interaction between components

 - DC protection schemes: DC earthing systems, fault detection, solid-state circuit breakers, sensors.